avantec-iot/avantec-thingsboard/docs/thingsboard/thingsboard-dashboards.rst

 How to customize
 =================

-* In Avantec Dashboard:
+* In Avantec Widgets & Avantec Dashboard:
     * Change widget title, background, colors, fonts, shadows, etc
     * Add or remove widget
     * Modify dashboard states, aliases and widget actions
     * Visualizing assets data using Maps and Tables

-* Create new widget
+* Create new Widgets

+* Create your Dashboards

+* Customize your White labeling

+* Customize your Mobile Application

 * Create your service, like ThingsBoard.
 See :doc:`/device/ta652fc-w/ta652fc-w-mqtt-api`.